jenninge/jenninge.github.io/index.md

 ### Enhancement Two: Algorithms and Data Structures

-The artifact for this enhancement is from the software testing and automation class.
-It was created using Java programming language.
+The artifact for this enhancement is from CS320, software testing and automation class.
+It was created in April 2024 using Java programming language.
+All programming was completed using Eclipse IDE.
 The original program was used for JUNIT testing only.
 It had no functionality for a java application.
 The program created arrays of contact and appointment data and tested various functions.
 The functions included adding, updating, and deleting contacts and appointments.
-All programming was completed using Eclipse IDE.
+I chose this program because it had a good base code to add functionality to run it as a java application.
+I wanted to demonstrate my skills with different data structures, ability to add functionality, and demonstrate my understanding of time complexity.

 Enhancement to this program includes full functionality as a java application.
-Instead of an array for appointments, I used a linked list.
+The array of appointments was changed to a linked list.
 I chose a linked list because an appointment list would constantly be changing, and a linked list is better for frequent insertions and deletions.
-Instead of an array for contacts, I implemented a hashmap.
-A hashmap is better for contacts because a contact list can become very large and dynamically changing and a hashmap is better container for that.
+The array of contacts was changed to a HashMap.
+A HashMap is better for large and dynamically changing data like contact information.

+This enhancement solidified the importance of classes.
+This program became very large, very quickly and without the use of classes it would be unmanageable.
+I ran into issues when trying to print the data from the containers.
+I feel this program has improved drastically since it had zero functionality to it in the beginning.
+I met the following course outcomes by including comments that are useful and detailing the reasons for the changes.
+The new program utilizes algorithmic principles and details were given for the changes.

+Course Outcomes achieved:
+- Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.

+- Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.

 #### Time Complexities
 | Container | Best | Worst |